KrisVos130/AccountManager/README.md

-# AccountsManager
+# AccountManager
-A tool to keep track of all of your accounts
+A tool to keep track of all of your accounts, to allow you to improve the security of your online presence